Skip to content

 podman ps

-The project’s scripts (install.sh, local-26ai.sh, etc.) natively detect Podman — if docker isn’t installed they automatically use podman and the native podman compose subcommand.
-You can run them as-is.
-If you have both Docker and Podman installed and want to force Podman, set CONTAINER_CLI:
+The scripts of this project (install.sh, local-26ai.sh, and the scripts in ./scripts) detect Podman.
+If docker is not installed, they use podman and the native podman compose subcommand.
+You can run them without a change.
+If both Docker and Podman are installed, set CONTAINER_CLI to select Podman:

 Terminal window